 - Robert Asselin was a policy adviser to Stéphane Dion and Pierre Pettigrew, and a speechwriter and adviser to Paul Martin.
 From 2007–2015 he served as Associate Director of the Graduate School of Public and International Affairs at the University of Ottawa and was Policy and Budget Director to Minister of Finance Bill Morneau from Nov.
 2015 to Nov.
 2017.
 He has held the position of Vice President of Policy and Research at Canada 2020, and was a senior adviser to Justin Trudeau ahead of the 2015 federal election.
 He is currently Senior Director of Public Policy at Blackberry and a Senior Fellow in Public Policy at the Munk School.

-- Royce Mendes is Director and Senior Economist at CIBC Capital Markets, where he leads the group’s efforts in monitoring and forecasting the Canadian economy, a team judged to be the most accurate by both Reuters Consensus Economics in 2018.
+- Royce Mendes is Executive Director and Senior Economist at CIBC Capital Markets, where he leads the group’s efforts in monitoring and forecasting the Canadian economy, a team judged to be the most accurate by both Reuters Consensus Economics in 2018.
 Prior to joining CIBC, he held roles at the Bank of Canada as Portfolio Manager for Canada’s foreign reserves, Associate Editor for the Financial System Review publication and Principal Researcher in the Financial Markets Department.

 Thank you to our lead partner